OctopusDeploy/Architecture/Octopus Server/Job.md

 - `Per Node` - Runs on each node of a HA cluster
 - `Per Cluster` - Runs only once per HA cluster, but can run on any node

 Previously Octopus had the concept of Leader/Follower to make sure the `Per Cluster` tasks only run on one node and didn't run too often.
-Now a shared scheduled is stored in the database.
+Now a shared schedule is stored in the database.
 The nodes compete to be the next to run the jobs by attempting to acquire a `ClusterWideMutex`.

 ## Schedule